Products Affected - Description

 - Teva discontinued their pancuronium presentations in May, 2010.1

 - Hospira’s product is on back order due to manufacturing delays and retesting of raw material.
 Hospira is the only manufacturer of pancuronium.2

 Estimated Resupply Dates

-Hospira has pancuronium injection 1 mg/mL in 10 mL vials on back order and the company estimates a release date of December 2014.2
+Hospira has pancuronium injection 1 mg/mL in 10 mL vials on back order and the company cannot estimate a release date.2

 Implications for Patient Care